NorSC/supervisor-search/_supervisors/jamie-mahoney.md

   I am based in CIS 310, on the third floor of the CIS building.

-  My current office hours are listed below, but please feel free to email to make an appointment outside of these times.
+  My current drop-in hours are listed below, but please feel free to email to make an appointment outside of these times.

-  Monday 1pm-2pm
+  Monday 2pm-3pm

-  Wednesday 10am-11am
+  Friday 10am-11am
 research_group: Northumbria Social Computing
 research_themes:
   - Data Science